Distinguished Visiting Professors

-Judith Butler is an eminent philosopher, writer, activist and professor of comparative literature at the University of California.
-Butler is renowned for her groundbreaking philosophical contributions to the areas of ethics, gender studies, queer theory, feminism and political theory.
+Judith Butler is an eminent philosopher, writer, activist, and professor of comparative literature at the University of California.
+Butler is renowned for her groundbreaking philosophical contributions to the areas of ethics, gender studies, queer theory, feminism, and political theory.
 She is a vocal supporter of the one-state solution for the ongoing crisis between Israelis and Palestinians.
-Butler has extensively argued that progress is impossible as long as the theoretical framework of Israeli policies do not change.
+Butler has extensively argued that progress is impossible as long as the theoretical framework of Israeli policies does not change.

 Butler received her PhD in philosophy from Yale University in 1984, for a dissertation subsequently published as Subjects of Desire: Hegelian Reflections in Twentieth-Century France.
 In the late-1980s she held several teaching/research appointments and was involved in post-structuralist efforts within Western feminist theory to question the presuppositional terms of feminism.
 Her research ranges from literary theory, modern philosophical fiction, feminist and sexuality studies, to 19th- and 20th-century European literature and philosophy, Kafka and loss, mourning and war.
 Her most recent work focuses on Jewish philosophy, exploring pre- and post-Zionist criticisms of state violence.